-Your electricity bill includes a lot of information and can be confusing to understand.
+Your electricity bill has a lot of information and can be confusing to understand.
 Most of us just look at how much our bill is without a second thought to what else is on there.
 Knowing what’s on your power bill, can help you make the right choices for your household and save you money.

 Get to know your power bill

 What information is included on your electricity bill?

 It can be hard to compare electricity bills from different companies because they all display the information slightly differently.
 But all electricity bills have the same basic information.

 - Billing period - most people receive their bill quarterly or monthly

 - How much electricity your household has used

 - The price you pay for electricity - including your daily electricity charge

 - Any extra fees - disconnection, late payment or special meter reading fees